qCring/QuickVtk/docs/build.md

 ### on Windows via Visual Studio
 - Navigate to `/dependencies/bin` from the project directory
-- Open the generated solution in Visual Studio
+- Open the `QuickVtkDependencies` solution file in Visual Studio
 - Start the build process from the IDE

 ## Build QuickVtk